Pepsi Blue: Promotion

 It was heavily promoted by PepsiCo, including advertisements by pop singer Britney Spears and the bands Sev and Papa Roach, and in the movies The Italian Job and Garfield: The Movie.
 It was widely seen as a commercial flop as sales remained low.
 Even with the failure of Pepsi Blue, PepsiCo posted double-digit growth.

 Pepsi Blue was promoted after New York Mets games during mid-2002, where the color blue was one of the symbolic colors of the team.
 Other promotions included handing out free bottles from a Pepsi Blue-themed VW New Beetle at popular shopping centers around the country.
 Pepsi Blue was also endorsed by Adam Vinatieri, the then New England Patriots kicker, who helped the Patriots win the Super Bowl in 2002.

 In Manila, Philippines, Pepsi Blue was sold for a limited time in late 2002 to commemorate the championship of the Ateneo Blue Eagles in the UAAP.
 In 2011, Pepsi released Pepsi Blue in Metro Manila, Philippines as "Pepsi Pinas".
-Pepsi Pinas proved successful and was made a permanent product, reverting the name Pepsi Blue.
-It is rare in bottles and cans but common at 7-Eleven fountains there.
+Pepsi Pinas proved successful and was made a permanent product, reverting the name Pepsi Blue, it was soon later be discontinued in no given date.
+Then later 2022 it makes a comeback, it is rare in bottles and cans but common at 7-Eleven fountains but then again but around 2024, it was silently discontinued.

 In India, Pepsi Blue was launched during the 2003 Cricket World Cup supporting the India national cricket team, which has blue jerseys.